egel-lang/egel-lang.github.io/index.md

 The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on directed acyclic graphs in idiomatic C++.
-Combinators and the evaluation graphs are implemented with reference counted objects and most of the implementation is written with utter disregard for performance.
+Combinators and the evaluation graphs are implemented with standard reference counted objects and most of the implementation is written with utter disregard for performance.
 That has drawbacks but it also gives a highly robust system which can be seamlessly integrated into other C/C++ programs.
 Lastly, the